xor-gate

 Denny Denny

-The XOR gate is one of the most important gates in digital logic—yet often overlooked in basic courses.
-It's the foundation of arithmetic circuits, error detection, and data comparison.
-In this tutorial, you'll master XOR and its complement XNOR, and discover why they're indispensable.
+The XOR gate is one of the most important gates in digital logic, yet often underappreciated in introductory courses.
+It is the foundation of arithmetic circuits, error detection, and data comparison.
+In this tutorial, you will master both XOR and its complement XNOR, understand the critical difference in how they detect errors, and build practical parity-checking circuits on digisim.io.

 What is XOR (Exclusive OR)?